szymmat/mini-paint/README.md

         The result file looks exactly like the canvas in the application **Shape properties**
         On the left side of the top panel, to the right of existing buttons there are 4 new controls stacked on top of each other.
 They are used to modify shape width, height, fill color and rotation angle
-        Each field has a label on its left
-        Labels are aligned to the right
         Width and height fields accept only positive integer values and the values are applied immediately to a shape Color can be selected from the list of all the colors found in System.Windows.Media.Colors, except for Transparent Angle label ends with currently selected angle integer value